drexed/active_object/README.md

 ```

 ####Unpollute:####
-`unpollute` removes the default or custom pollution character.
+`unpollute` and `unpollute!` removes the default or custom pollution character.
 Can also be used to remove an unwanted character.

 ```ruby
 "t^--^--^e^--^--^s^--^--^t^--^--^".unpollute #=> "test"